Lubiprostone: Contraindications

-There is no current data on use in people with liver or kidney complications.
-The effects on pregnancy have not been studied in humans but testing in guinea pigs resulted in fetal loss.
+The effects on pregnancy have not been studied in humans, but testing in guinea pigs resulted in fetal loss.

-Amitiza is not approved for use in children.
-Lubiprostone is contraindicated in patients exhibiting chronic diarrhea, bowel obstruction, or diarrhea-predominant irritable bowel syndrome.
+Lubiprostone is contraindicated in people exhibiting chronic diarrhea, bowel obstruction, or diarrhea-predominant irritable bowel syndrome.

 Mechanism of action

 Lubiprostone is a bicyclic fatty acid derived from prostaglandin E1 that acts by specifically activating ClC-2 chloride channels on the apical aspect of gastrointestinal epithelial cells, producing a chloride-rich fluid secretion.
-These secretions soften the stool, increase motility, and promote spontaneous bowel movements (SBM).
+These secretions soften the stool, increase intestinal transit and decrease gastric emptying, and promote spontaneous bowel movements.

-Symptoms of constipation such as pain and bloating are usually improved within one week, and SBM may occur within one day.

 Pharmacokinetics

 Unlike many laxative products, lubiprostone does not show signs of drug tolerance, chemical dependency, or altered serum electrolyte concentration.
-There was no rebound effect following withdrawal of treatment, but a gradual return to pre-treatment bowel movement frequency should be expected.

 Minimal distribution of the drug occurs beyond the immediate gastrointestinal tissues.
 Lubiprostone is rapidly metabolized by reduction/oxidation, mediated by carbonyl reductase.
 There is no metabolic involvement of the hepatic cytochrome P450 system.
 The measurable metabolite, M3, exists in very low levels in plasma and makes up less than 10% of the total administered dose.

 Data indicate that metabolism occurs locally in the stomach and jejunum.